 In this study, illustrations and supporting text are used to describe cucumbers and discuss how they are pollinated.
 It then examines the harvest and processing methods associated with the Wiggins Pickle Plant between mid-1930s to late 1950s.
 The study concludes with a look at a Pickle Festival held in 1937 to show how the plant impacted the town both economically and socially.
-These are the illustrations that I created for the study.
+These are the illustrations that I created.

 Click on the link below to download the full PowerPoint presentation of the study.